 |6–7 Coed||12:30||Beach||50m||2 laps x 500m = 1km||No||1 lap x 500m|

 |4–5 Coed||12:45||Beach||25m||1 lap x 500m||No||1 lap x 250m|

 - Swim — a clockwise open water swim in Lake Katchewanoka with a beach exit and uphill run to transition.

 - Bike — a gently rolling loop on fully closed and paved roads for all athletes, after a short climb out of transition.

 - Run — an out and back run toward the village of Lakefield that, for the 14–15 and 16–19 age groups, includes a noteworthy hill, twice.

 The 4–5 and 6–7 age groups never leave the campus of Lakefield College School.

-All transitions will remain closed until approximately 12pm, when the final race is complete.
+Transitions will remain closed until all racers using the transition area have completed their race.
 Athletes must show their race numbers to remove equipment from transition, and all non-competitors must be accompanied by an athlete in transition.